Margin-infused relaxed algorithm

-Margin-infused relaxed algorithm (MIRA) is a machine learning algorithm, an online algorithm for multiclass classification problems.
+Margin-infused relaxed algorithm (MIRA) is a machine learning and online algorithm for multiclass classification problems.
 It is designed to learn a set of parameters (vector or matrix) by processing all the given training examples one-by-one and updating the parameters according to each training example, so that the current training example is classified correctly with a margin against incorrect classifications at least as large as their loss.
 The change of the parameters is kept as small as possible.

 A two-class version called binary MIRA simplifies the algorithm by not requiring the solution of a quadratic programming problem (see below).
 When used in a one-vs-all configuration, binary MIRA can be extended to a multiclass learner that approximates full MIRA, but may be faster to train.

 The flow of the algorithm looks as follows: